exwm/yt_clipper/readme.md

   - FireFox audio slowdown stutters and in mainline FireFox has a min speed of 0.5.
 - Other browsers may or may not work as intended.

+# Video Platform Support

+YouTube is the primary video platform supported by yt_clipper.
+Other supported platforms are listed below.

+1. YouTube
+2. Weverse (at least Weverse Lives)
+3. Naver TV
+4. AfreecaTV (at least VODs)

+## AfreecaTV Support Notes

+* AfreecaTV clips use the hls (http live streaming) protocol which is not as reliable as other protocols.
+* Short AfreecaTV clips (about 1 second or shorter) may produce empty video files when.
+* AfreecaTV VODs come in multiple video file parts and clips that span multiple parts are not currently supported.

 # Related Scripts

 - Check out the companion script with tools for making some tasks on `gfycat.com` easier (e.g., quickly tagging multiple gfys, copying gfy links in various formats) at <https://openuserjs.org/scripts/elwm/gfy-tools>.